railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Calculation of lead times
 =========================

-.. todo:: There's a half-finished para here.

-Each request for products will then

 All procurement operations (that is, the requirement for both production orders and purchase orders) are automatically calculated by the scheduler.
 But more than just creating each order, Open ERP plans the timing of each step.
 A planned date calculated by the system can be found on each order document.

-.. todo:: Big question - is lead time calculated on order date or promised delivery date?

 To organize the whole chain of manufacturing and procurement, Open ERP bases everything on the delivery date promised to the customer.
 This is given by the date of the confirmation in the order and the